Miguel Almonte: Kansas City Royals

 On November 20, 2010, Almonte signed with the Kansas City Royals organization as an international free agent.
 He made his professional debut with the Dominican Summer League Royals in 2011, posting a 5.40 ERA in 5 games.
-The following year, Almonte split the season between the DSL Royals and the Arizona League Royals, posting a cumulative 8-2 record and 1.75 ERA in 16 appearances.
+The following year, Almonte split the season between the DSL Royals and the Arizona League Royals, posting a cumulative 8–2 record and 1.75 ERA in 16 appearances.
 In 2013, he pitched for the World Team at the 2013 All-Star Futures Game.
 He finished the 2013 season with a 3.10 earned run average and 132 strikeouts in 130 2/3 innings for the Single-A Lexington Legends.
 Although the Royals considered starting him in Double-A, he started the 2014 season with the High-A Wilmington Blue Rocks.
-In 23 games with Wilmington, Almonte recorded a 6-8 record and 4.49 ERA with 101 strikeouts in 110 1/3 innings of work.
-Almonte began the 2015 season with the Double-A Northwest Arkansas Naturals before being promoted to the Triple-A Omaha Storm Chasers, logging a cumulative 6-6 record and 4.51 ERA.
+In 23 games with Wilmington, Almonte recorded a 6–8 record and 4.49 ERA with 101 strikeouts in 110 1/3 innings of work.
+Almonte began the 2015 season with the Double-A Northwest Arkansas Naturals before being promoted to the Triple-A Omaha Storm Chasers, logging a cumulative 6–6 record and 4.51 ERA.

 On September 1, 2015, Almonte was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day, allowing 2 earned runs in an inning of work against the Detroit Tigers.
 He finished his rookie season with a 6.23 ERA in 9 big league appearances.
-He spent the 2016 season in the minor leagues, recording a 5-8 record and 5.92 ERA in 32 games between Omaha and Northwest Arkansas.
+He spent the 2016 season in the minor leagues, recording a 5–8 record and 5.92 ERA in 32 games between Omaha and Northwest Arkansas.
 Almonte spent the majority of the 2017 in Double-A and Triple-A, and allowed 3 earned runs in 2.0 innings of work across 2 games for the Royals.
 Almonte was designated for assignment by Kansas City on April 2, 2018.

 Los Angeles Angels

 On April 4, 2018, Almonte was traded to the Los Angeles Angels in exchange for cash considerations.
-In 8 relief appearances with the Angles, he was 0-0 with a 10.29 ERA and 7 strikeouts in 7 innings.
+In 8 relief appearances with the Angels, he was 0–0 with a 10.29 ERA and 7 strikeouts in 7 innings.
 Almonte also struggled in 25 appearances for the Triple-A Salt Lake Bees, registering a 10.18 ERA.
 On January 20, 2019, Almonte was designated for assignment and outrighted on January 26.
 Almonte did not appear in a game for the Angels organization in 2019 and elected free agency on November 4.